OscarMugendi/Django-week3-IP/README.md

 - Run the application.

 # Live Page
-A live version of this application is not yet available.
+A live version of this application is available at:- https://my-ip-a-moringa-app.herokuapp.com/

 # Known Bugs
 -